connecttrego/trego_backend/README.md

    - Comprehensive order history tracking
    - Association with pre-orders for complete transaction view

+### Attachment Management

+The attachment management system handles file uploads and storage for prescriptions and other documents:

+1. **File Upload Process**:
+   - Users upload files through the `/api/attachments/upload` endpoint
+   - Files are stored in AWS S3 cloud storage for scalability and reliability
+   - Metadata is stored in the database with references to orders, order items, or users
+   - System generates unique filenames to prevent conflicts

+2. **File Storage**:
+   - Files are stored in S3 with public read access for direct client access
+   - S3 URLs are returned in API responses for immediate access
+   - Content type is preserved for proper file handling
+   - Original filenames are stored in metadata for user reference

+3. **File Retrieval**:
+   - Users can retrieve attachments by order, order item, user, or attachment ID
+   - System returns S3 URLs for direct file access without server proxying
+   - Metadata is provided alongside file URLs for context

+4. **File Deletion**:
+   - Users can delete attachments through the API
+   - System removes both database metadata and S3 files
+   - Deletion is atomic - if S3 deletion fails, database record is preserved

+5. **Security Considerations**:
+   - Files are associated with specific users, orders, or order items
+   - Access control is managed through the application layer
+   - AWS credentials are configured through environment variables
+   - Public read access is limited to files with proper URLs

 ## Service Layer Implementation

 ### Order Service